micmejia/bible-dump/AMPC/Luke/Luke 9.md

-Now the day began to decline, and the Twelve came and said to Him, Dismiss the crowds _and_ send them away, so that they may go to the neighboring hamlets _and_ villages and the surrounding country and find lodging and get a [^b]supply of provisions, for we are here in an uninhabited (barren, solitary) place.
+Now the day began to decline, and the Twelve came and said to Him, Dismiss the crowds _and_ send them away, so that they may go to the neighboring hamlets _and_ villages and the surrounding country and find lodging and get a supply of provisions, for we are here in an uninhabited (barren, solitary) place.